CGECHAGA/assignment-day-2/README.md

 1.Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 2.Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?

 3. Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 4.Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

- A Public Repository is open to everyone on the internet whileas a private repository is restricted to specific users with access.
-A Public repository is open to anyone to contribute whileas a private repository is limited to invited collaborators.
-A Public repository is ideal for open-source projects,public tools or community-driven initiatives whileas a private repository is ideal for private,proprietary or internal

 5.Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?